timacdonald/log-fake/readme.md

 ### assertWasNotForgotten()

-Assert that the channel / stack was not forgotten.
+Assert that the channel was not forgotten.

 #### Can be called on...